 For full information on support available from UK headquarters, head to the Coronavirus guidance and FAQs webpage.

 It can be difficult coming up with new programme ideas each week within the current restrictions.
 Whether you're Scouting online or meeting face-to-face inside or outside, there's still plenty that you can do.
 Check out the COVID-19 safe programme ideas for how to make sure the activities you're doing are safe, and have a look at the Activities database for stacks of customisable ideas.
 You can take a look at our video for how to use the Activities database if you're not sure how it works.

 Staying safe online

-Even though we’re not meeting face-to-face, it’s important that we make sure we all continue to follow the Code of Behaviour set out in the Yellow Card when connecting with young people online.
+Although we can currently meet face-to-face once we have our risk assessments approved, many of us will still be meeting online for all or part of our programme.
+It’s important that we make sure we all continue to follow the Code of Behaviour set out in the Yellow Card when connecting with young people online.